ANUJSP25/Smart-Notes-using-Django/README.md

 # Smart-Notes-using-Django
-mart Notes is a web application built with Django that allows users to create and store important notes.
+Smart Notes is a web application built with Django that allows users to create and store important notes.
 It provides user authentication functionality, allowing users to register and login to their accounts to access their notes.

+Features
+User registration and authentication
+Creating new notes
+Editing existing notes
+Deleting notes
+Viewing all notes